rusty-software/lbpquest-ii/docs/Mechanics.md

 Ultimate goal is to get into the grotto.
 The Grotto Troll keeps you out until you have filled the shelf with N randomly-selected trophies.

+Every item taken is worth +5.
+Every contest won is worth +10.

 BONUS POINTS if you collect all of the collectible items and trophies.

 Create a header with current location, score, and moves.